 2008 Michelle Rodrigues (co-PI Dawn Kitchen).
 Stress and sociality in free-ranging female black-handed spider monkeys.
 Wenner-Gren Foundation Grant.

-Over this same time period, graduate students published These include the following journals:
+Over this same time period, graduate students published numerous research articles in peer-reviewed journals.
+These include the following journals:

 - Anthropological Quarterly